-The following guest post is by Barbara Bair, curator of Literature, Culture, and the Arts in the Library’s Manuscript Division.
-This is the third in a series of five posts documenting Poet Laureate Joy Harjo’s summertime meetings with librarians and curators across the Library of Congress.
+The following guest post is by Katherine Blood and Melissa Lindberg of the Library’s Prints and Photographs Division.
+This is the fourth in a series of five posts documenting Poet Laureate Joy Harjo’s summertime meetings with librarians and curators across the Library of Congress.
 The meetings grew out of Harjo’s interest in learning more about the Library’s services and collections, especially Library materials pertaining to Native peoples and cultures.
-This post highlights Harjo’s visit to the Library’s Manuscript Division.
-Future posts will explore her visits to the Library’s Prints and Photographs Division and American Folklife Center.
+This post highlights Harjo’s visit to the Library’s Prints and Photographs Division.
+The final post will explore her visits to the Library’s American Folklife Center.

 When the thrilling news came that Joy Harjo would make a series of exploratory visits around the Library, we were excited to share items from the Prints & Photographs Division’s collections that might intersect and spark with her research ideas.
 Rob Casper, head of the Library’s Poetry and Literature Center, had mentioned Joy’s interest in maps and place-based works, as well as her family history and Mvskoke (Muscogee) heritage—all subjects that resonate with our visual holdings.

 Along with visual poetry in the form of artists’ prints, drawings, and photographs, including many works by Native creators, we preserve a rich and growing body of artworks engaged with poetry and literature.
 Our holdings also include a number of documentary images related to Native communities, including portraits of individuals, and groups of materials that feature life and the built environment on reservations.
 Inspired by all of these and Joy’s own poetry and writing, we set out to prepare a visual feast.